Everything You Need to Know About Child Support in the State of North Carolina

 Parents usually settle North Carolina child support cases by agreement.
-In most cases, parents come to an agreement based on the North Carolina Child Support Guidelines (You would have a link for these).
+In most cases, parents come to an agreement based on the North Carolina Child Support Guidelines.
 The guidelines provide instructions for families with incomes of less than $300,000 per year.

 Calculating Child Support